gusc/Threads/README.md

 * tasks that return a handle from which you can cancel, check if task has executed and even get an asychronous results
 * tasks that can block current thread and wait until it's executed

 `TaskQueue` is a base class for any style of queueing mechanism.
-The final implementation is `SerialTaskQueue` which runs on a single thread and processes tasks in-order.
+The final implementation is `SerialTaskQueue` which runs on a single thread and processes tasks in-order (there is a `ParallelTaskQueue` planned that will use `ThreadPool` which is also WIP).

 `TaskQueue` constructors: